justsharkie/sharkiecreates/README.md

 I'm very happy with the design.
 It looks smooth, and is professional while also showing a bit of my personal brand.
 A+ there.
 I'm not totally sure what I should have in this ReadMe, but this works.
 Next steps: writing the actual copy, and finishing up the responsiveness.
 Then it can be launched and used as a job searching win!

+June 1 2019

+I've decided it's time for a change!
+Already...
+Basically I've come up with a new idea for my personal website, and want to see what it would look like.
+And so far, I'm liking it a lot better than my current portfolio design.
+So let's get ready for some changes.
+Prepare yourselves!